Measuring Agents in Production: Survey Questionnaire Details

-\paragraph{Acknowledgment 1} All participants were required to acknowledge the following statement. \begin{quote} You are invited to participate in a research study in which all data collected will be anonymized to protect your privacy.
-Your participation in this research is completely voluntary.
-The aim of the study is to understand key technical successes and challenges for deployment-track AI Agents and agentic systems, in order to steer further research and innovation in programming, runtime, and evaluation systems.
-We welcome as much or as little detail as you are willing to provide.
-Feedback on the survey/process itself is more than welcome.
-By proceeding with this survey, you acknowledge that you have read and understood the information provided above and consent to participate in this study.
-We sincerely appreciate your participation and value your contribution to this research.
-Thank you for your time and cooperation. \end{quote}

-\paragraph{Acknowledgment 2} Further, all participants who stated they worked with more than 1 AI agent or agentic AI system were required to acknowledge the following statement before proceeding further. \begin{quote} To ensure consistency in your responses, please choose one agentic/assistant system to focus on throughout this survey.
+All participants who stated they worked with more than 1 AI agent or agentic AI system were required to acknowledge the following statement before proceeding further.

+\paragraph{Acknowledgment 1} \begin{quote} To ensure consistency in your responses, please choose one agentic system to focus on throughout this survey.
 All your answers should relate to this same system.
-You may choose: * A system you are most familiar with, or * The system that is most developed among those you know — meaning closest to production with the most users.
+You may choose: \begin{itemize} \item A system you are most familiar with, or \item The system that is most developed among those you know — meaning closest to production with the most users. \end{itemize}

 Please feel very, very welcome to submit additional survey responses for each system you are familiar with. \end{quote}